frederic-perez/AmE-dictionary/data/dictionary.md

 __viand__ _n_ :two::hammer: (viands)
 __vibrissa__ _n_ :two: Any of the long stiff hairs that project from the snout or brow of most mammals, as the whiskers of a cat. _Syn_ whisker, sensory hair _The mouse’s vibrissae alerted it to the presence of a predator._
 __vicar__ _n_ :two::hammer:
-__vicarious__ _adj_ :five: /vye-KAIR-ee-us/ A _vicarious_ emotion or experience is one felt by watching, hearing about, or reading about someone else rather than by doing something yourself.
+__vicarious__ _adj_ :astonished::six: /vye-KAIR-ee-us/ A _vicarious_ emotion or experience is one felt by watching, hearing about, or reading about someone else rather than by doing something yourself.
 Felt or enjoyed through imagined participation in the experience of others. _Now I just live vicariously through the people who did get to play._ _He felt a vicarious thrill as his daughter crossed the stage to accept her diploma._
 __vicinity__ _n_ :two::hammer: /vuh-SIN-uh-tee/
 __vicious__ _adj_ :six: Vicious is an adjective that means intentionally harmful or nasty.
 If you spread vicious rumors about a person, you’re telling people things that will hurt her feelings or ruin her reputation.
 Cut it out! _A vicious attack._
 __viciously__ _adv_ :two::hammer: _They were persecuted viciously._